Who wins and who loses when the Fed hikes interest rates?

 With inflation so bad right now, mortgage rates rose throughout the spring and have stayed high into the summer.

-Today, the average 30-year rate is well above 6%, according to Mortgage News Daily.
+Since June, the average 30-year rate has hovered above 5.5%, according to Mortgage News Daily.
 Earlier this year, a 30-year fixed-rate mortgage could be had for around 3.25%.

-Given a loan of $400,000, the rise in interest rates has turned a monthly mortgage payment of about $1,700 into one approaching $2,500 in the span of just a few months.
+Given a loan of $400,000, the increase in interest rates has turned a monthly mortgage payment of about $1,700 into one approaching $2,300 in the span of just a few months.

-That rapid increase in cost has already priced some potential homebuyers out of the market.
-Mortgage applications for home purchases in June were down more than 15% compared to last year, according to the Mortgage Bankers Association.
+That rapid increase in cost already has priced some potential homebuyers out of the market.
+Mortgage applications are down to their lowest level since 2000, according to the Mortgage Bankers Association.

-(Mortgage rates have historically been higher, especially in the 1980s, when rates topped 15% amid the Fed’s efforts to fight the inflation of the 1970s.
+(Mortgage rates have historically been higher, especially in the 1980s, when rates topped 15% as part of the Fed's efforts to fight the inflation of the 1970s.
 But home prices now are higher than ever, having risen dramatically in many areas over the past two years.)

 Economists have mixed outlooks on what all this means for the housing market.
 Some say that home prices will hold steady; others are forecasting a drop in prices.

-At today’s Fed meeting, Powell suggested that prospective homebuyers wait to see if prices stabilize.
+At the Fed's meeting in June, Powell suggested that prospective homebuyers wait to see if prices stabilize.